-On the Settings / Internet / WAN page, you can create and edit connections used by the router.
+On the Connections Setup / WAN page, you can create and edit connections used by the router.
 By default, a Dynamic IPv4 connection is configured in the system.
 It is assigned to the WAN port of the router.

-Figure 62.
-The Settings / Internet / WAN page.
+Figure 68.
+The Connections Setup / WAN page.
 The simplified mode.

 To edit an existing connection, click the EDIT button.
-Change the needed parameters and click the APPLY button.
+On the opened page, change the needed parameters and click the APPLY button.